 Binance is the largest crypto exchange in the world by trading volume.
 It’s also one of the fastest and lowest-cost exchanges, processing over 1.4M+ transactions per second at a maximum fee of 0.1% per transaction.

-Binance Coin (BNB) is the native utility token on Binance Chain and is used to trade cryptocurrencies and pay for gas on the Binance network.
+Binance Coin (BNB) is the native utility token on Binance Chain and is used for trading cryptocurrencies and paying for gas on the Binance network.

 Binance was founded in 2017 by Changpeng Zhao after raising $15 million through an Initial Coin Offering (ICO).
 Initially, the exchange was based in Hong Kong but has since moved its headquarters to Malta to avoid trouble with Chinese authorities.

-The platform is available to customers around the world and charges some of the lowest crypto trading fees.
+The platform is available to customers worldwide and charges some of the lowest crypto trading fees.

 However, Binance isn’t available in the United States, and Americans can only trade on Binance.US, a Binance version that’s compatible with U.S. trading regulations.